To enable our church meetings to be joined remotely, we use Microsoft Teams – a free communication app used by many businesses and organisations.

 The app is free to download for Windows, Android phones, Mac’s, iPhones and iPads.
 There is also no need to have a social media account.
 Finally, everything that happens in Teams is private to our church family (you either need to be invited, or manually approved by an admin to join).

-There’s a few terms to get used to, but don’t let that worry you – it’ll feel normal pretty quickly.
+If you’ve not used it before, there are a few terms that it is helpful to explain – but don’t let that worry you – it’ll feel normal pretty quickly.

 - Up to 300 people, including you, can join the Deal Christian Fellowship organisation.

 - Within the organisation, there can be multiple teams.
-Right now, we are using just one – also called Deal Christian Fellowship
+We use one – also called Deal Christian Fellowship

 - Within each team, there can be multiple channels. think of these like TV channels… they each have their own purpose and content.
-We have one for each of the different meeting formats we have (Sunday services, Home group, Men’s Bible study and Lifestyle).
+We have one for each of the different meeting formats we have (Sunday services, Home group, Men’s Bible study, Lifestyle and Prayer meetings).

-- There is also a general channel – this is the place for general questions and comments that you want to share with the whole church family, just like you would during the sharing time or on the Facebook DCF church family group.
+- There is also a general channel – this is the place for general questions and comments that you want to share with the whole church family, just like you would during the sharing time or church WhatsApp group.

 How to get started

-Follow the link in the email you get sent by Sim to join the DCF group (called a Team) or sign up for free using the link below and follow the steps that you are shown:
+Follow the link in the email you get sent (on request) to join the DCF group (called a Team) or sign up for free using the link below and follow the steps that you are shown:

 - If you have a Microsoft account already, sign in – if not, you’ll be asked to create one (for free)